GTPS-Resource-Center/dex-test-v5/README.md

 * Copy Script Source `copies the selected script source`
 * Require Module `shows the require(module) response`

 * Cascate effect `script viewer windows are positioned in a cascate pattern`
-* Resizable Windows `script viwer windows are all resizable`
+* Resizable Windows `the windows are also all resizable`
 ![image](https://user-images.githubusercontent.com/72479668/134221588-5a6290fb-3b5d-42c1-95a9-26f7809e9029.png)

 ## Aditional changes (raging shit)